CMake in AimRT

 OFF

-Whether to compile Iceoryx plugin
+Whether to compile the Iceoryx plugin

 AIMRT_BUILD_RECORD_PLAYBACK_PLUGIN